When it comes to bonus programs, not all are created equal.

 This can be done in a variety of ways including:

 - Offering small rewards along the way, such as company lunches or extra paid time off

-Bonuses come in all different shapes and sizes.
+Bonus programs come in all different shapes and sizes.
 Finding one that fits your workforce doesn’t have to be complicated.
 By taking the time to plan your bonus strategy, you will be in the best position to help it succeed.

-Download our free e-book, 7 Most Frequent HR Mistakes and How to Avoid Them, to learn how to evade the most common pitfalls in running a business.
+Download our free e-book, 7 most frequent HR mistakes and how to avoid them, to learn how to evade the most common pitfalls in running a business.